Part 1: A Great Beginner Quilt with Room to Grow

 This quilt pattern uses three fabrics—two for the 'chains' and one for the background.
 The blocks for this are based on a 5x5 grid and shown below.

-At first glance it might not look like it, but the red fabric in Blocks 1 and 2 above is from the same piece, it's just how EQ7 cut the patches.
+At first glance it might not look like it, but the red fabric in Blocks 1 and 2 above is the same fabric, it's just how EQ cut the patches within the program.
 (Sorry if there's any confusion!
 It looks more like one fabric in the example quilt pictured below.)

 When these blocks are alternated in a straight or horizontal set, the result is...